sdsc/netcdf-roll/README.md

 the `ROLLMPI` variable.
 The default values are "gnu" and "rocks-openmpi".

-For gnu compilers, the roll also supports a `ROLLOPTS` make variable value of 'avx', indicating that the target architecture supports AVX instructions.
+For gnu compilers, the roll also supports a `ROLLOPTS` make variable value of 'avx',and 'avx2' indicating that the target architecture supports AVX and AVX2 instructions.

 ## Installation